cdpadilla42/chrisdpadilla.com/_posts/newblogtags.md

 ![Tags Preview](https://padilla-media.s3.amazonaws.com/blog/imgs/Screen+Shot+2023-01-06+at+4.48.54+PM.png)

 I've heard somewhere that tags largely are more for the author than the reader.
-How often a blog is filtered by tags (or even searched through in the first place) is pretty minimal.
+How often a visitor filters by tags (or even digs deep in the archive) is pretty minimal.

 I think there's still value in saying "Hey, I write about this stuff, here are some thoughts on these things."